 Rashes as Symptoms

 Rashes are the primary symptom of several medical conditions.
 Rosacea and psoriasis are two medical conditions where rashes will manifest regularly.
 But there are other cases where a rash may just be a symptom of a larger illness at work.
 In those cases there will be additional symptoms to help you identify the problem.
-I have listed the most common illnesses below.
+Here are the most common:

 - Measles and German Measles